David-Else/simple-youtube-chapter-extractor/README.md

 ![example](video-chapters.gif)

-- You can download YouTube videos using [youtube-dl](https://youtube-dl.org/) or one of many browser extensions.
+- You can download YouTube videos using [youtube-dl](https://youtube-dl.org/) or one of many browser extensions
 - Under the video in the description there should be text including chapters.
 Copy and paste all the text into a file for use with this program.
 It might look like:

 ```